Ward of Cheap

 Aldermen and Common Councillors are elected by the electors of the Ward who are registered to vote on the Ward List.
 Registration occurs annually, when forms are sent to all residents and businesses in the Ward.
 Since 2013, elections for Common Councillors have been held every four years on either the third or fourth Wednesday in March, although in certain rare circumstances ordinary elections are instead held on another date to be determined by the Town Clerk in consultation with the Lord Mayor.

 By convention, Aldermen undertake to return to the electorate every six years.
 I won the election on 5th July 2018 in one of the most competitive elections, with seven candidates standing.
-Therefore, 2024, will mark the sixth anniversary of my initial election as your Alderman and by convention I plan to shortly offer myself for re-election.
+I was honoured to be re-elected in early 2024 for a second term of six years.

 If you would like to learn more about the City Wards and the organization and function of the City of London Corporation, you can visit their website at www.cityoflondon.gov.uk.
 Additionally, if you are a registered voter, you can also access the postal vote application here.